Trump has 90 days to do 150 trade deals. Financial markets aren’t buying it

 Stocks

-Following another steep sell-off Thursday, stocks appeared calmer — for now — posting modest losses Friday morning.
+Following another steep sell-off Thursday, stocks appeared calmer — for now — and fluctuated between gains and losses Friday.

 But stock market investors have been trading on a knife’s edge, and any announcement coming from the Trump administration on tariffs has the ability to send stocks surging or tumbling.
 For example, stocks plunged Thursday after the Trump administration clarified the math it had already used to set China’s massive 145% tariff.
 The street had believed the tariff was 125%.
 The Dow sank sharply, at one point falling more than 2,000 points.